 Surgent also gives you flashcards for the Ultimate Pass package.

 More and more candidates are using their smartphones or tablets to study for the CMA exam.
 However, Gleim does not have a mobile app.
-Surgent doesn’t have an app, either, but all of the materials are mobile-compatible; you just need to sign in to your online course from your device.
+However, Surgent has an app, and your progress is linked across all your devices.

-Since the Gleim Instruct Series is so good, and since the company has audio lectures, too, Gleim is perfect for visual and auditory learners.
-It’s also great for candidates who don’t anticipate needing any tutoring support or have the desire to attend live classes.
+Since the Gleim Instruct Series is so good and the company has audio lectures, Gleim is perfect for visual and auditory learners.
+It’s also great for candidates who don’t anticipate needing tutoring support or want to attend live classes.

 |Course Features||Gleim Premium CMA Review System||Surgent CMA Review Ultimate Pass|